Global Crossbows Market Research Report 2020-2026

 This report studies the crossbows market.
 Crossbow is a medieval weapon consisting of a bow fixed transversely on a stock having a trigger mechanism to release the bowstring, and often incorporating or accompanied by a mechanism for bending the bow.
 Crossbows are primarily used for hunting and target shooting.

-This report contains market size and forecasts of Crossbows in US, including the following market information:
+This report contains market size and forecasts of Crossbows in Japan, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Crossbows manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Crossbows production and consumption in US
+This report also analyses and evaluates the COVID-19 impact on Crossbows production and consumption in Japan

 Total Market by Segment: